Republic of Ragusa: Venetian suzerainty (1205–1358)

 In 1202, the Venetian Republic invaded Dalmatia with the forces of the Fourth Crusade, and Ragusa was forced to pay tribute.
 Ragusa began supplying Venice with products such as hides, wax, silver, and other metals.
 Venice used the city as its naval base in the southern Adriatic Sea.

+The Venetians used Ragusa as an important base for the traffic of the ancient Balkan slave trade, from which slaves were transported from the Balkans across the Adriatic Sea to the Aegean Sea, from which they were sold on to either slavery in Spain in the West or slavery in Egypt in the South.

 Unlike with Zadar, there was not much friction between Ragusa and Venice as the city had not yet begun to compete as an alternative carrier in the trade between East and West; in addition, the city retained most of its independence.
 The people, however, resented the ever-growing tribute.

 In the middle of the 13th century the island of Lastovo was added to the original territory.
 On 22 January 1325, Serbian king Stefan Uroš III issued a document for the sale of his maritime possessions of the city of Ston and peninsula of Pelješac to Ragusa.
 In 1333, during the rule of Serbian king Stefan Dušan (Stefan Uroš IV, r.
 1331–1355), the two possessions were handed over to Ragusa.
 In January 1348, the Black Death struck the city and decimated the urban population.